-7- We urge the Trustees to clearly stipulate that the IFRS Interpretations Committee should not issue any rejection notice that would be akin to an interpretation.
+8- We urge the Trustees to clearly stipulate that the IFRS Interpretations Committee should not issue any rejection notice that would be akin to an interpretation.

 While we understand the reasoning followed by the Trustees in their considerations of the rejection notices, we believe that reaffirming that rejection notices have no authoritative status is not enough.
 In practice, regulators do refer to rejection notices in the exercise of their enforcement responsibilities.
 ESMA in Europe operate in the expectation that rejection notices are part of the IFRS literature to which preparers should refer.
 As a result, the Due Process Handbook should clearly indicate that rejection notices should not be akin to interpretations and quality control by the IASB should be reinforced before final issuance, more especially when they raise controversy.
+The IASB should in its dialogue with auditors and regulators ensure that the status of rejection notices is well understood and that auditors and regulators refrain from giving rejection notices an inappropriate status.

-8- We believe that every decision made in the standard setting process should be subject to the super majority required for the whole standard.
+9- We believe that every decision made in the standard setting process should be subject to the super majority required for the whole standard.